irving-statek/open-pnp-wiki/FAQ.md

 The snapshot image is written to the `snapshots` subfolder, inside your OpenPnP configuration folder.
 See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located)

-Some computer vision pipelines contain "ImageDebugWrite" stages, that you can enable to automatically write relevant pipeline images to the disk during normal operation.
+Some computer vision pipelines contain `ImageWriteDebug` stages, that you can enable to automatically write relevant pipeline images to the disk during normal operation.
 Those are saved in the `org.openpnp.vision.pipeline.stages.ImageWriteDebug` subfolder.

 If you send the camera image to the [Discussion Group](http://groups.google.com/group/openpnp), it is best to also state your camera's **Units per Pixel**.
 Knowledgeable users in the discussion group can then reconstruct your basic camera situation inside a [[Computer Vision Pipeline|CVPipeline]].